Course Outline

 Value flow in construction

-Value Stream Mapping (VSM) in construction projects
+Mapping the value chain (VSM) in construction projects

-Most common types of waste in construction
+The most common forms of waste in construction

 MUDA, MURI, MURA